 Widely regarded as possibly the best carrier-borne fighter of WWII the powerful F-4U Corsair dominated the war in the Pacific with a kill ratio of 11:1.
 Introduced in 1942, over 12,000 Corsairs were built, with some still in service into the 1970s.

 Designed by Brian Taylor, this 1:6 scale, 2,082mm (61.5”) wingspan R/C model plan of the Corsair builds into a very accurate scale model.
-The big three-sheet plan includes details of a retractable undercarriage and working flaps.
+Plan is 3 sheets and shows good detail.
 The model is of all wood construction, but a moulded cockpit canopy, engine cowling, wing crank fairings and a metal propeller spinner are available.
 A laser cut wood pack is also available that contains most of the shaped wood parts needed such as the fuselage formers and wing ribs.
 The model was designed to be powered by a glow engine but experienced modellers should be able to convert it to electric power (details not supplied, so please send us information if you make a successful EP version!)
 It is not suitable for beginners, either to plan building or model flying.

 Plan MW3349 Laser Cut Wood Pack WP3349 Canopy CA3349CY Cowl CF3349CL Domed nut CD3349SP Short Kit SET3349